-For an example of the EPP code used to submit this request, refer to "EPP Code Examples" on page 160.
+For an example of the EPP code used to submit these requests, refer to "EPP Code Examples" on page 157.

 The Poll Acknowledgement response contains the ID of the message that has been acknowledged and the number of messages remaining in the queue.
 The corresponding EPP element is displayed below the field name.